vpvinc/p8_aws_sparks_dim_red/README.md

 pandas for compatibility.
 Besides, bootstrap files generally include `sudo yum update` to update packages of the linux distribution on the node.
 In our case, this instruction would not complete, so the instruction was removed and the bootstrap action completed.

-4) Security
+4) **Security**

 Select the EC2 key pair that you will use in your spark application

-### a.
+### b.
 Execution of the spark application on the cluster

 input data: 100 images (size: 451 KB)

 Completion time: 18 minutes

 ## 6. Limits and perspectives

- # Size of featurized image
+ #### a.
+Size of featurized image

 The PCA takes 15 minutes to complete.
 One approach to make it faster could be reducing the size of the input vectors (100352).
-More precisely, we could find a pre-trained CNN that featurizes images in shorter vectors, while loosing a marginal information compared with RestNet50.
+More precisely, we could find a pre-trained CNN that featurizes images in shorter vectors, while loosing marginal information compared with RestNet50.

-# Tuning of the cluster
+### b.
+Tuning of the cluster

 The set-up of spark parameters influencing performance were automatically adjusted using the AWS property `maximizeResourceAllocation`.
-Perhaps, this configuration is not the best one for our case, and it would be worthwhile handtuning spark properties by hand.
+Perhaps, this configuration is not the best one for our case, and it would be worthwhile handtuning spark properties.